Path Planning using a One-shot-sampling Skeleton Map: Path Planning with OSS Maps

-Online stage is described in the lines 4 to 8 of the algorithm \ref{algDDAEPP}.
-In line 4, we can make a query $\mathcal{Q}$ assigning $x_{I} \leftarrow q_{I}$ and $x_{G} \leftarrow q_{G}$.
-In lines 5 to 7, we must connect the edge from initial configuration $x_{I}$ with departure vertex $x_{s}$ and the goal configuration $x_{G}$ with the arrival vertex $x_{f}$.
-Additionally, to add the current query to the road-map, we need to verify that it has collision-free edges.
-Finally, we search for a feasible path $\mathcal{S}$ using the graph $\mathcal{G}$ as a road-map, line 6.
+Query stage is described in the lines 18 to 23.
+In line 18, we make a query $\mathcal{Q}$ assigning $x_{I} \leftarrow q_{I}$ and $x_{G} \leftarrow q_{G}$.
+In lines 19 to 21, we connect the edge from initial configuration $x_{I}$ with departure vertex $x_{s}$ and the goal configuration $x_{G}$ with the arrival vertex $x_{f}$.
+Additionally, to add the current query to the roadmap, we need to verify that it has collision-free edges.
+Finally, we search for a feasible path $\mathcal{S}$ using the graph $\mathcal{G}$ as a roadmap, line 22.
 The algorithm returns the sequence of vertices and edges that resolves the current query.
 Note that the method works as a multi-query planner.
-That is, the graph is reusable for multiple queries.